 Interesting how that works.
 Evidence for the multiverse is completely lacking right now; its theoretical foundations are “still very much a work in progress,” but “nothing else fits the data.”
 Nothing else fits the data, that is, if we exclude the possibility of a creator.
 So having excluded that possibility, we infer a multiverse instead.
 And what the multiverse does is remove one of the arguments for a creator.

 It seems rather a waste of energy for Weinberg to think of removing arguments for a creator, since the whole thing already seems rather handily to have assumed him right out of existence, on the grounds that (some) physicists dislike “the notion that life is somehow central to the universe.”
+It starts with an aversion to God, it leads to a theory, and theory removes an argument for God?
+Circular as can be.

 The psychology, the motivation for it all could hardly be clearer than it is in this from cosmologist Bernard Carr.
 “If you don’t want God, you’d better have a multiverse.”